singlestore-labs/singlestoredb-laravel-driver/README.md

 ]
 ```

-Note that when `orderBy` is ignored it may result in deletion/update of different rows.
+Note that when `orderBy` is ignored, it may result in deletion/update of different rows.

 ## PHP Versions before 8.1